kjellwinblad/yaemep/README.md

 YAEMEP is an Emacs package that contains extensions to the major mode for Emacs called [erlang-mode](https://erlang.org/doc/apps/tools/erlang_mode_chapter.html).
-YAEMEP is designed to work without requiring the user to do any project specific set up and its only dependencies are that erlang-mode and the escript program are installed (escript is included in standard Erlang/OTP installations).
+YAEMEP does not require the user to do any project-specific setup, and its only dependencies are that erlang-mode and the escript program are installed (escript is included in standard Erlang/OTP installations).
 One can easily select to use only a subset of the extensions provided by YAEMEP.
 YAEMEP contains the following extensions ([Emacs minor modes](https://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html)):

-* **yaemep-completion-mode** provides completion of module names, function names in a module, module local functions and local variables.
+* **yaemep-completion-mode** provides completion of module names, function names in a module, module-local functions, and local variables.
 A function is added to Emacs built-in [completion-at-point-functions hook](https://www.gnu.org/software/emacs/manual/html_node/elisp/Completion-in-Buffers.html) when yaemep-completion-mode is activated.
-* **yaemep-etags-auto-gen-mode** provides automatic generation of etags for Erlang projects (makes it possible to, e.g., go to the function under the point by pressing "`M-.`")
+* **yaemep-etags-auto-gen-mode** provides automatic generation of etags for Erlang projects (this makes it possible to, e.g., go to the function under the point by pressing "`M-.`")
 * **yaemep-extra-erlang-menu-mode** adds a menu with shortcuts to useful YAEMEP and erlang-mode Emacs functions.